LucidtechAI/cradl-docs/get-started/authentication.md

 ```

 {% hint style="warning" %}
-The access token will expire after some time, currently 3600 seconds \(1 hour\).
+The access token will expire after some time, currently after one hour \(3600 seconds \).
 When the token expires, you need to get a new access token using the same procedure.
 {% endhint %}

 ## Calling the API